 A cash flow statement is actually a financial statement that describes the inflows and outflows of cash over a certain period of time for a specific organization or company.
 It usually shows how any change in the balance sheet affects the cash and cash equivalents.
 All the inflows a company receives while operating are described in that statement and all the corresponding expenses are also considered throughout the certain time period.
 The statement provides all the data to visualize the overall profit or loss a company is making.
 It is remarkable that the net amount of cash at the end of the concerning time is the beginning balance for the next time period.
 So, from the statement company gets the idea of what approach should be made to overcome the loss and what change should be made to increase the cash every time it runs the operation.

-Steps to Create Cash Flow Statement Format in Excel
+Create Cash Flow Statement Format in Excel: 3 Steps

 In this section, you will find an easy way to create a cash flow statement format in Excel.
 Let’s check it now!